goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/37.webp)

 Congratulations, you have a complete understanding of how we came to these equations now.
 Do not take from granted to how these equations were reached.
-I have furter added the mathematical backing to the ideas which led to the creation of these equations.
-Consider checking them out in the [Appendix]()
+We have skipped over a lot of the groundbreaking mathematical ideas which led to the creation of the above equation.
+Read more [here](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)

 ### Score Based Modeling